Stop the Wedding: Adaptation

 Bond first wrote her novel "Stop the Wedding" in 1998, but it was repeatedly turned down by her publisher.
-In 2012 she made the decision to self-publish the book, and it became a best seller.
+In 2012 she made the decision to self-publish the book, and it became a bestseller.
 The book was picked up by an independent film producer, leading to Hallmark optioning it in 2014.
 The production marked the first time Hallmark adapted an independently published novel into a film.

 Differences from the novel

 In the novel the character of Belle Colton is the mother of Anna, whereas in the film, she is her maternal aunt.

 Filming

 Filming took place in March and April 2016, in Vancouver, British Columbia.

 Broadcast

 The film premiered on the Hallmark Channel of June 11, 2016, as part of the June Weddings Series.